Insider Buying: NexPoint Diversified Real Estate Trust (NYSE:NXDT) Insider Acquires 19,833 Shares of Stock

-The company also recently disclosed a monthly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 24th will be paid a dividend of $0.05 per share.
-This represents a $0.60 annualized dividend and a yield of 4.06%.
+The business also recently announced a monthly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Thursday, March 24th will be given a $0.05 dividend.
+This represents a $0.60 annualized dividend and a dividend yield of 4.06%.
 The ex-dividend date of this dividend is Wednesday, March 23rd.

 NexPoint Diversified Real Estate Trust is a closed-end investment trust.
 Its investment objectives are to provide both current income and capital appreciation.
 The fund invests primarily in below-investment-grade debt, equity securities.
 The company was founded on March 10, 2006 and is headquartered in Dallas, TX.